ampl/ampl.github.io/docs/source/ampl/install.md

     1. Download and extract your bundle.
 This will be your AMPL folder.
 Rename it if you like and move it to any convenient location on your computer.

-    2. Next, you will need to tell macOS that your AMPL software is safe to run.
+    2. Next, **you will need to tell macOS that your AMPL software is safe to run**.
 Double-click your AMPL folder to open it and then follow these steps:

         - Control-click the `ampl.command` file and select **'Open'** in the context menu.
         - If a warning message (**"macOS cannot verify the developer..."**) pops up, click **'Open'**.
         - A Terminal window will appear.
 After a few seconds, you will see `ampl:` in the last line in the window.
 You can now close the window.
 (If a warning message saying **"Do you want to terminate running processes in this window?"** pops up, click **'Terminate'**.)

+        ```{warning}
+        If this step is skipped, you will get errors such as: **"Amplide" is damaged and can't be opened.** You need to run ``ampl.command`` to tell macOS that your AMPL software is safe to run.
+        ```

 2. **To run via IDE:**